-Losses Can Subtract From Other Income
+Subtract Your Loss From Other Income

 For example, if you had $20,000 in W-2 income from an employer, $2,000 in passive interest income, and $18,000 in business losses, you would pay tax on only $4,000 of income, or $22,000 minus $18,000.

 Typically, you first use your loss against the tax return you filed two years ago.
-Depending on the extent of your loss, you might have some left over.
-You could then apply this portion to your previous year's return.
+If you still have part of your NOL left, you apply it to your previous year's return.
 If there's still any loss remaining, you must carry it forward and apply it to your future year's return.

-You Can Carry Your Losses Forward
+You Can Carry Your Loss Forward

 A Tax Lawyer Can Help